Beanzilla/Tardis/API.md

 ## Memberships

-A Tardis can only have one owner, but many members (can interact with chests and other basic machines, but no Tardis consoles/nodes (but allows Tardis Chest access)), and many pilots (can interact with all members can, and can also interact with Tardis consoles/nodes).
+A Tardis can only have one owner, but many companions (can interact with chests and other basic machines, but no Tardis consoles/nodes (but allows Tardis Chest access)), and many pilots (can interact with all companion's can, and can also interact with Tardis consoles/nodes).

-Thus membership refers to either owner/member or pilot.
-(And will be indicated by a basic ENUM of "NONE", "OWNER", "MEMBER" or "PILOT" in value return results, where "NONE" means they are not allowed on that Tardis)
+Thus membership refers to either owner/companion or pilot.
+(And will be indicated by a basic ENUM of "NONE", "OWNER", "COMPANION" or "PILOT" in value return results, where "NONE" means they are not allowed on that Tardis)

 > There is a tardis.memberships namespace  (For better docs I won't abbreviate it, so it's like it would be as you a user of the mod API would call it)